The effects

 Monocentric City (Brisbane)

+I believe Brisbane could definitely benefit from the development of multiple centres surrounding the CBD.
 This, combined with the congestion charge, would limit congestion within the CBD, as seen when it was implemented in London.
 Furthermore, the impacts of a decentralised, polycentric urban form would provide outer suburbs with greater access to resources and services, thus alleviating the need to travel great distances to access them (less pollution - environmentally sustainable) and create less pressure on the single centre.
 Self-contained sub-centres would be much more sustainable economically and socially, creating their own identity and functioning independently of the main CBD.
 However, in the London example, it was seen that some shops and businesses suffered in terms of decreased sales, where stores in the outer suburbs benefited from the charge.
 I believe something similar would happen in Brisbane, where the congestion charge would increase business in the areas surrounding and encourage growth in these areas.
 Also, the idea of extended opening hours is a viable idea for the Brisbane CBD to compensate for this loss of business.
 Also, as people may not wish to travel into the charged zone, employment may also see a fall.
 Similarly to London, Alternative forms of transport may be introduced, to make transport cheaper, and reliance on "free" transport such as cycling will also increase.

 Sunday, August 19, 2012